ELK GROVE, Calif. – West Nile virus activity in California is up from this time last year.

 The District recently conducted aerial spraying to combat mosquitos and WNV over areas of South Sacramento, and results show the number of mosquitos significantly decreased in the area treated as compared to untreated areas, the District said.

-is a partnership of the California Department of Public Health, UC Davis Center for Vectorborne Diseases, the Mosquito and Vector Control Association of California, and the California Department of Food and Agriculture.
+Fight the Bite is a partnership of the California Department of Public Health, UC Davis Center for Vectorborne Diseases, the Mosquito and Vector Control Association of California, and the California Department of Food and Agriculture.